alexcarpenter/alexcarpenter-11ty/src/work/conservation-legacy.md

 ---
 Conservation Legacy is the third largest non-profit conservation corps program in the country.
 With eight seperate programs, Conservation Legacy needed a new website platform to showcase the work they do and move people to join their programs.

 I worked closely with our team lead to define and lead the development of the platform based on work we had previously done for [Herman Miller certified dealers](http://mightyinthemidwest.com/work/herman-miller-dealer-platform).
+In about half a year, we launched eight different websites simultaneously.

 ## Flexible templating and navigation